rgitrepo/kubernetes-beginner-to-pro/docs/day4/kyverno.md

 ### 5. Creating and Applying Kyverno Policies

-#### Example: Adding CPU and Memory to Pods
+#### Use Case: Adding CPU and Memory to Pods
-Let's start with a simple Kyverno policy that adds default CPU and memory specifications to any pod that doesn’t already have them defined.
+One common use case for Kyverno is to ensure that every pod in your cluster has specified CPU and memory limits.
+This can help prevent resource hogging and ensure fair distribution of resources across your cluster.

 1. **Create a Policy YAML File:**
    ```yaml